mbalex99/ros-graphql-server/Readme.md

 # Getting Started

+1. Place a copy of `realm-professional.tgz` in the root directory
-1. Installation.
+2. Installation.
 Just run: `npm install`
-2. Just Building: Just run `npm run build`
+3. Just Building: Just run `npm run build`
-3. Running and Building `npm run start`
+4. Running and Building `npm run start`

 The server should run on port 5000.

+# Configuration

-# Running on a different port
+## Running on a different port
 You have two options:
 1. Change `4500` to whatever port you want then run this command. `npm run build && PORT=4500 npm run start`
 2. Directly changing the code in `src/server.ts`.

+## Want to place your realm-professional.tgz somewhere else?

+1. Place it in your newly specified location
+2. Update the dependency for `realm` in `package.json` and update the location
+3. Run `npm install` once again.

 # Bonus: Run and Debug with Visual Studio Code